publishable-tech/publishable-tech/README.md

 # Publishable

-**Do you write technical articles about Javascript and Typescript?** Like this one.
+**Do you write technical articles about Javascript and Typescript?** Like this one*.
 Then, Publishable is for you.

 Publishable lets you reference the actual source code and its comments in Markdown.

+*Note: this README was created with `Publishable`.
+You'll find the source file in the `example-data` folder in this repository ([here](https://raw.githubusercontent.com/publishable-tech/publishable-tech/master/example-data/content/index.md))

 ---